tlcdv/MorphoLang/README.md

 <img width="1200" height="798" alt="planarian-flatworm-heads-l" src="https://github.com/user-attachments/assets/a4b5431a-54f2-4677-9509-ed727692c715" />

-**MorphoLang** is an open-source toolkit that operationalizes the "Bioelectric Code" with **closed-loop homeostatic control**.
-It treats biological pattern formation as a computational process, allowing researchers to compile high-level anatomical goals (e.g., "Build an Eye") into low-level molecular interventions with feedback mechanisms.
+**MorphoLang** is an open source toolkit that operationalizes the "Bioelectric Code" with **closed loop homeostatic control**.
+It treats biological pattern formation as a computational process, allowing researchers to compile high level anatomical goals (e.g., "Build an Eye") into low level molecular interventions with feedback mechanisms.

 > "If bioelectric dynamics... can be treated as a kind of software, the next revolution in biology could be... driven by the realization that we do not have to manipulate living systems at the level of their 'machine code' (affecting specific molecules), but at the level of information."
 > — *Levin & Martyniuk, 2017*